namtvit07/pushpop/README.md

 **Next steps**

 + Write and test more jobs.
 See the [Pushpop API Documentation](#pushpop-api-documentation) below for more examples of what you can do.
-+ Continue on to the deploy guide to deploy a Pushpop instance and start getting regular reports.
++ Continue on to the deploy guide to deploy a Pushpop instance and start getting regular reports and alerts.

 ## Deploy Guide